Live From EuropeSaturday, July 4

 Nicuşor Dan: Obiectivul României este ca viitorul buget multianual al UE să fie cât mai mare Obiectivul României este ca viitorul buget multianual al Uniunii Europene să fie cât mai mare, pentru că astfel şi contribuţia netă pentru ţara noastră va fi mai mare, a declarat vineri preşedintele Nicuşor Dan, la finalul Consiliului European de vară.

-digi24 · about 3 hours ago
+digi24 · 14 days ago

 Megoldások nincsenek, problémák annál inkább – véget ért a brüsszeli EU-csúcs Megtörtént Magyar Péter bemutatkozása az uniós állam- és kormányfők körében, nagy lépést tette a vezetők a következő hétéves költségvetés előkészítése terén, de további sürgős lépéseket szorgalmaznak a versenyképesség javítása érdekében.
 Brüsszelben helyi viszonyok között mindenképpen kánikulának számító 34 fokos melegben ért véget az EU-csúcs